Commerce, Texas: Demographics

-Age demographic: 6.5% under the age of 5, 18.9% under the age of 18, and 81.1% percent over the age of 18.
+Age demographic: 6.5% under the age of 5, 18.9% under the age of 18, and 81.1% over the age of 18.
 People aged 65 or older make up 8.1% of the population.
 The median age was 23.9 years.

 The median income for a household in the city was $34,946, and the median income for a family was $52,188.
 About 32.1% of the population were below the poverty line, including 33.6% of those under age 18 and 12.6% of those age 65 or over.

 Economy

 Due to being a rural college town with proximity to Dallas, Commerce has an economy that remained steady for years, with gradual increases with new businesses opening and others being renovated.
 Most of the bigger businesses of the town surround the local university, and the university's student body is bigger than the town itself.
 The downtown area is approximately one mile from the university and is the hub for town festivities.
 The downtown area includes bars, dining, a fashion retailer, an office supplies retailer, a thrift shop, real estate offices, tax preparation offices, an insurance agency, the Chamber of Commerce, banks, and loft-style living.